 Epoxy resin especially (the kind often used for resin jewelry) works best in thin layers, and develops less bubbles.
 Thicker layers are more difficult to work with, and the bubbles are harder to get out.

-Of course, a minor amount of micro-sized bubbles is normal and won’t take away from your piece.
+a minor amount of micro-sized bubbles is normal and won’t take away from your piece.
 Likely, it won’t be noticeable to anyone but you.